LemcheNET/template-wot-mods/README.md

 # Download #
 There are currently two branches of my mod pack available - Please go to each page for the latest version.
   * [Original version with my own branding] (https://github.com/atterdag/atterdag-wot-mods/tree/atterdag)
-  * [Danish Bomb Shells clan branding] (https://github.com/atterdag/atterdag-wot-mods/tree/dsb)
+  * [Northon Flank Denmark clan branding] (https://github.com/atterdag/atterdag-wot-mods/tree/nfd)

 # Installation #
 I've created a installer using NSIS of my mod packs for all those that can't be bothered with downloading mods, and installing them manually from the ZIP files.